Health and Safety Executive

 Fluid systems that contain water or water-mixes can become highly contaminated with harmful bacteria.

 A dip slide consists of a plastic carrier coated with a sterile culture medium, which is dipped into the liquid to be tested.
-It is then incubated to allow microbial growth and the resulting colonies are estimated by reference to a chart on which the density of the resulting colonies is compared to a reference chart to indicate the level of bacterial contamination.
+It is then incubated to allow microbial growth and the resulting colonies are estimated by reference to a chart to indicate the level of bacterial contamination.
 Results are expressed in terms of colony-forming units per millilitre (CFU/ml) of fluid.

-• <103 CFU/ml Good control.
+- <104 CFU/ml Good control.
 Bacteria are being maintained at low levels.
-No further action is required;
+Regular checks and actions to maintain the fluid quality should continue.

-• > 106 CFU/ml Poor control.
+- ≥106 CFU/ml Poor control.
 Immediate action should be taken in line with the risk assessment.
-Normally at very high levels draining and cleaning, should take place.
+Normally draining and cleaning should take place

 Your fluid supplier should be able to provide advice on the management of fluids to maintain them at optimum performance, and help reduce health risks.